Skip to main content

 ParameterTypeDescription

 valueString(Required) The unique identifier for the message type, e.g., app:txtcontent.
-To minimize the impact on message size, it is recommended to keep it within 16 characters.
-Note: Do not start with RC: (reserved prefix for RC), as it will conflict with RC's built-in messages.
+To minimize the impact on message size, we recommend keeping it under 16 characters.
+Note: Do not start with RC: (reserved prefix for official messages), as this will conflict with RC's built-in messages.

 flagint(Required) The storage and counting properties of the message.
-See Flag Description below for details.
+For possible values, see Flag Explanation below.
 Note: Both client and server storage behaviors are affected by this property.

 messageHandlerClass<? extends MessageHandler>(Optional) By default, the SDK's default messageHandler is used.
 For custom media message types, if the size after encode exceeds 128 KB, you need to use a custom messageHandler.

-flag Parameter affects client and server storage behaviors.
-The details are as follows:
+The flag parameter affects client and server storage behaviors, as explained below:

-MessageTag.ISPERSISTEDSuch messages are saved to the client's local message database but do not increment the unread count.
-Supports offline messages? and are stored in the server's historical messages.
-Typically used for gray bar messages that need to be displayed in the UI but do not increment the unread count.
+MessageTag.ISPERSISTEDMessages of this type are saved to the client's local message database but not counted as unread.
+Supports offline messages? and stored in server history.
+Commonly used for gray bar notifications that require UI display without incrementing unread counts.

-MessageTag.ISCOUNTEDSuch messages are saved to the client's local message database and increment the unread count.
-Supports offline messages? and are stored in the server's historical messages.
+MessageTag.ISCOUNTEDMessages of this type are saved to the client's local message database and increment unread counts.
+Supports offline messages? and stored in server history.
 Examples include text and image messages.

-2. Add internal variables as needed.
-The content field in the example code is an internal variable of the custom message, used to store the message content.
+1. Add internal variables as needed (multiple allowed).
+The content field in the sample code serves as an internal variable for storing message content.

 private String content;